Drumpellier Drive

-Drumpellier Drive is a north-south road linking Ellenbrook with Reid Highway in the north-eastern suburbs of Perth.
+Drumpellier Drive is a north-south road linking Ellenbrook with Reid Highway in the north-eastern suburbs of Perth, Western Australia.
 The southern section was opened as Lord Street, and was the main link between Ellenbrook and the rest of Perth until the extension of Tonkin Highway north to Gnangara Road.
-The road corridor has had several proposals put forward for it, including a highway, a bus rapid transit road and a railway.
+The road corridor has had several proposals put forward for it, including a highway, a bus rapid transitway and a railway.
 In 2019, a new alignment for Lord Street south of Gnangara Road opened, and it was renamed to Drumpellier Drive, making the naming consistent with the section of road north of Gnangara Road.

 Route description

 Drumpellier Drive is a four lane dual carriageway south of Gnangara Road, and a two lane single carriageway north of Gnangara Road.
 It has a speed limit of 70 km/h south of Marshall Road, and a speed limit of 80 km/h north of Marshall Road.

 Drumpellier Drive starts off at an intersection with Reid Highway, as a continuation of Daviot Road.
 From there, the road heads north, between the developing suburbs of Bennett Springs and Dayton.
 The road then passes to the east of Whiteman Park, and to the west of Caversham Airfield, Brabham and Henley Brook.
 Drumpellier Drive then passes Gnangara Road, where it heads past Ellenbrook, before terminating at a roundabout with The Promenade.
 Heading west on The Promenade leads to Tonkin Highway, and heading east on The Promenade leads to the Ellenbrook town centre.